 Sleeping is not permitted in the library.
-Anyone perceived as being asleep will be awoken and requested to remain awake.
+Anyone perceived as being asleep will be awakened and asked to leave the premises. will be awoken and requested to remain awake.

 Anyone bringing a book bag/tote into the library needs the approval of the circulation clerk before entering the circulation area.